wazuh/wazuh-documentation/source/user-manual/configuration-files/index.rst

 Configuration files
 =====================

 This section will show you all the different configuration files Wazuh has, and all the setting you can configure.
-This manual includes the commands and diferent options you can use.
+This manual includes the different options you can use to configure Wazuh as you want.

 .. topic:: Contents